lichess-org/lila-ip2proxy/README.md

 lila-ip2proxy
 =============

 Webservice to query an IP2Proxy BIN database.
-This is a thing wrapper around https://github.com/niklasf/ip2proxy-rust, a library to read these database files.
+This is a thin wrapper around https://github.com/niklasf/ip2proxy-rust, a library to read these database files.